-Network-based representation learning reveals the impact of time and diet on the gut microbial and metabolomic environment of infants
+Network-based representation learning reveals the impact of age and diet on the gut microbial and metabolomic environment of U.S. infants in a randomized controlled feeding trial

 Listed in